Listen and Learn: What Are Your Customers Saying About You?

 Get involved with message boards, forums and other sites where your business name (or those of your competitors) crops up.
 Becoming an active participant in such conversations increases your brand awareness and reputation.

 A social media page requires frequent attention.
-Add photos of new products, offer special discounts to social media users and link to your business's website.
+Add photos of new products, offer special discounts to social media users and link to your business's Web site.